pandorian7/quizer/plan.md

 > PUT /api/quizes/{id} ✅
 > Delete /api/quizes/{id} ✅

+- decided to change most of the things in the api i'm only implementing /api/quizes endpoint

 change of plans

 - there's no option to create individual questions - this is much simpler quiestions are created under quizes